lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

-  privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 5, decimals allowed) gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL gasApiPath              (Solo only) JSON path expression to retrieve dynamic gas price value from 'gasApiURL' gasApiMultiplier        (Solo only) Multiplier to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (note: use 0.1 for EthGasStation API) gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed)
+  privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 5, decimals allowed) gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL (note: leave empty to disable) gasApiPath              (Solo only) JSON path expression to retrieve dynamic gas price value from 'gasApiURL' gasApiMultiplier        (Solo only) Multiplier to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (note: use 0.1 for EthGasStation API) gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed)